 We will ask for your direct consent IF we intend to use your personal data for marketing purposes.

 Where our processing of personal data is based on your having given consent, you have the right as a data subject to withdraw that consent at any time.
-If you wish to invoke this right, please notify the Secretary using the contact details set out above or, in the case of email communications by using the “unsubscribe” function at the end of each communication.
+If you wish to invoke this right, please notify us using the contact details set out above or, in the case of email communications by using the “unsubscribe” function at the end of each communication.

 You have the right to lodge a complaint with a supervisory authority.
 In the United Kingdom, the supervisory authority is the Office of the Information Commissioner, full contact details for which can be found at https://ico.org.uk/global/contact-us/